thedigitalgarage/mean-ex/README.md

 + Bootstrapping the MEAN Stack in your MEAN Stack Application workspace with MongoDB and Node.js containers from Docker Hub.
 + Building the AngularJS application from the source in the forked repository and deploying the application on the MEAN Stack.

-After you have signed into your Github account, go to: [www.github.com/thdigitalgarage/mean-ex](www.github.com/thedigitalgarage/mean-ex) and fork the repository into your own account.
+After signing into your Github account, go to: [www.github.com/thdigitalgarage/mean-ex](www.github.com/thedigitalgarage/mean-ex) and fork the repository into your own account.
 This repository contains some files and a file structure that will give you a quick start on your MEAN application.
-I will go into more detail on the files and file structure a little further into the tutorial.
+I go into more detail on the files and file structure a little further into the tutorial.
 For now, let's complete our setup by logging into your Digital Garage account and set up the MEAN stack.

 After signing into your Digital Garage account, Choose the Add to Project link in the top menu bar to go to the template catalog.